• Archives

 Share on FacebookShare on Twitter

-Before the European court’s ruling, A British High Court had ruled that the law violated the fundamental human rights of citizens.
-The government appealed this and that’s how the case got to the European court.
+Prior to the ECJ’s landmark ruling, a British High Court had already criticized the proposed law for infringing upon the fundamental human rights of UK citizens.
+Not to be deterred, the government appealed against this decision, thus escalating the case to the European court.

-Liberty’s (a civil liberties group) director Martha Spurrier said in a statement that “Today’s judgment upholds the rights of ordinary British people not to have their personal lives spied on without good reason or an independent warrant…. the government must now make urgent changes to the Investigatory Powers Act to comply with this.”
+Despite the judicial victory for human rights groups, it is unlikely to deter the UK government from proceeding with the bulk of the proposed law, including the contentious phone record keeping clause.
+As per Liberty’s Director Martha Spurrier, “Today’s judgment upholds the rights of ordinary British people not to have their personal lives spied on without good reason or an independent warrant… the government must now make urgent changes to the Investigatory Powers Act to comply with this.”

 Related Posts: